igalonso/ServerlessOps/documentation/4_operations_advanced_features/README.md

 ```
 - CodeStar
 - Blue/Green deployments in Lambda
-- Canary deployments in Lambda
+- Canary deployments in API Gateway
 - Concurrency in Lambda
 - Integration tests within the pipelines.
 ```